• Skip to main content

 Once your dough has rested and you’ve made the filling make the dumplings.

-1. Start by making small filling balls (larger if you want to make larger perogies).
+1. Prepare filling balls: Start by making small filling balls (the size of a walnut or larger if you want to make larger perogies).
 Make a batch of these and set aside.
-Fill a large pot with salted water, cover and bring to the boil.
-Meanwhile start forming your first batch or perogies.

 Small perogies filling balls on top of wooden board.

-2. Divide the dough into 3-4 parts and roll out one part until approx. 2-3 mm thick.
-Make round shapes by pressing with a rim of a glass (6.5 cm/2.5 inch or larger).
-(Gather up leftover dough, combine with the rest of the dough and keep covered).
+2. Roll out dough: Divide the dough into 3-4 parts and roll out one part until approx. 2-3 mm thick.
+Cut out round shapes using a cookie cutter or a rim of a glass (6.5 cm/2.5 inch or larger).
+Gather up leftover dough, combine with the rest of the dough and keep covered.

-Place a filling ball in the middle of the dough circle and flatten a little.
+3. Form pierogies: Place a filling ball in the middle of the dough round and flatten a little.
 Ensure the filling doesn’t cover the edges.
-Pick up the dough circle and using your fingertips squeeze gently to form a crescent and bring the edges together.
+Pick up the dough round and using your fingertips squeeze gently to form a crescent and bring the edges together.
 Press the edges together pushing the dough away from the edges using your pinky and removing any air bubbles.
 Go over the edge twice with your fingertips.
 Repeat this with each dumpling.
-Keep the perogies covered with a clean cloth on top of a floured surface.
-Once you’ve made your first batch of perogies the water should be boiling.
+Keep the pierogies covered with a cloth on top of a floured surface.

 Forming perogies on top of wooden board.

-3. Carefully place the perogies one by one in the pot, stir gently using a wooden spoon so they don’t stick to the bottom or one another and increase the heat.
-(Do not overcrowd the pot).
-Stir again.
-Once they all come up to the top lower the heat and cook the perogies gently for 4 minutes.
+4. Boil pierogies: When the water starts to boil carefully place the pierogies one by one in the pot and stir gently using a wooden spoon so they don’t stick to the bottom or one another (do not overcrowd the pot).
+Increase the heat and stir again.
+Once they all come up to the top lower the heat and let the pierogies simmer gently for 4 minutes.

 Perogies boiling in water in large pot with slotted spoon in background.

-4. Remove from the heat, lift the perogies out using a slotted spoon and place on top of a plate in a single layer.
-Coat the tops with a knob of butter and give a little shake to ensure the dumplings do not stick together.
-You can either serve these right away or fry in a little oil until golden brown first.
-You should get approx. 65 small perogies.
+5. Coat with butter: Remove from the heat, lift your cheddar pierogies out of the pot using a slotted spoon and place on top of a plate in a single layer.
+Drizzle with a little melted butter to ensure the dumplings do not stick together.
+You should get approx. 65 small pierogies.
 Enjoy!

 Cooked pierogi on top of white plate.

-• Potatoes: use Russets, Yukon Golds, Maris Piper or King Edwards.
+• Potatoes: use Russets or Maris Piper (UK).

 • Cheese: I used coloured mature cheddar but you can use extra mature for a more intense flavour if you prefer.